leobix/hurricast/README.md

   ...
 ```

-The baselines and older versions are now in a separate file (baselines.py).
+The baselines and older versions are in a separate file (baselines.py).
-The file experimental_models.py is still experimental, but class inheritance will probably allow us to do something cool I hope :sunglass:
+The file experimental_models.py is still experimental, but class inheritance can probably allow us to do something cool :sunglass:

-The training curriculum is more modular, but mostly unchanged (see notebook)

 ____
 About the "experimental model"